SriramSimhadri/ykw-backend/README.md

   - Create, update, delete comments for articles.
   - Fetch comments for a given article (with pagination).
   - Fetch comments made by a user.
-  - Like/unlike a comment.
-  - Maintain likes_count for each comment.
-- Integration with article-service (update comments_count) and user-service (user info for each comment).

 ## article-comments-service API endpoints